 Students may add courses prior to the beginning of the semester via WesleyWeb, provided such registration does not put them in overload.
-Courses may be added during the second full week of the semester only with written permission of the instructor, either via signature on a Registration Form or through an email submitted by the faculty directly to the Registrar's Office.
+Courses may be added during the second full week of the semester only with written permission of the instructor, either via signature on a Registration Form or through an email submitted by the faculty directly to the Registrar's Office until the add/drop period indicated on the academic calendar..
 Note: Online courses have an earlier registration deadline, typically one week before the first day of class, and may not be added after this date.